Advances in Next Generation Displays

 Two HKUST Professors – Prof Hoi-sing Kwok and Prof Ching Tang – have made seminal contributions to the advancement of electronic displays over the past several decades.
 Inventions include liquid crystal on silicon (LCOS) micro-displays for headsets, a new LCD alignment method called photo-alignment and field sequential color LCD.
 The original discovery and many critical development of organic light emitting diodes (OLEDs), which has emerged as a premium display technology, can be attributed to Prof Ching Tang.
 The impact of their work is evident in everyday electronics from mobile smartphones to large-area, high-definition TVs.

-Prof Ching Tang is IAS Bank of East Asia Professor and Chair Professor of Department of Electronic & Computer Engineering.
+Prof Ching Tang is IAS Bank of East Asia Professor, Director of the State Key Laboratory on Advanced Displays and Optoelectronics, and Chair Professor of Department of Electronic & Computer Engineering.
 He has joint appointments with the Departments of Chemistry and Physics.
 He is internationally known as the “Father of OLED” and is a recipient of the highly prestigious Wolf Prize in Chemistry.
 Prof Tang is a fellow of the American Physical Society, a member of the US National Academy of Engineering and a founding member of the Academy of Sciences of Hong Kong.
 Most recently, he was inducted to the US National Inventors Hall of Fame.